-Annual Head of Internal Audit Opinion 2021/22
+Annual Head of Internal Audit Opinion 2022/23

 One of the key assurance statements the Council received was the annual report and opinion of the Head of Internal Audit.
-The opinion for 2021-22 was presented to Copeland's Audit Committee in October 2022.
+The opinion for 2022-23 was presented to Copeland's Audit Committee in March 2023 and Cumberland Council's Committee in June 2024, before a final opinion was published to Cumberland's Audit Committee in November 2024.

-The opinion was reported as limited due to insufficient audits having been completed in the year due to resource constraints and delays in completing agreed audits prior to the appointment of the Head of Internal Audit, as well as Internal Audit's partial conformance with the PSIAS.
-The limited opinion concludes that partial assurances were in place over the overall effectiveness of the Council's risk management, control and governance processes, with the following issues raised:
+The opinion concludes that partial assurances were in place over the overall effectiveness of the Council's risk management, control and governance processes, with the following issues raised:

-- Significant control concerns raised in statutory reports issued by External Auditors. - Significant delays in completion of financial accounts. - Concerns raised on the financial sustainability of the Council. - Difficulties retaining resource, particularly in key senior positions within the authority and the subsequent impact on audit findings (including Risk Management).
+- Significant control concerns raised in statutory reports previously issued by External Auditors remaining live. - Significant delays in completion of financial accounts. - Difficulties retaining resource, particularly in key senior positions within the authority and the subsequent impact on audit findings (including Risk Management).

 This opinion was prepared in accordance with the CIPFA Statement on the Role of the Head of Internal Audit (2010).
-All audit opinions reported are considered and challenged by Chief Officers and the Audit Committee.
+All audit opinions reported were considered and challenged by Chief Officers and the Audit Committee